 This was written by AI

-The goal was simple: set up a completely self-hosted AI stack on AMD hardware that could replace Claude entirely:
+Set up a completely self-hosted AI stack on AMD hardware:

 1. Run large language models locally (no subscription costs, complete privacy)

-2. Provide a nice web interface for chatting with those models
+2. Provide a web interface for chatting with those models

-At the time of this setup, I had a Claude Max subscription.
+At the time I had a Claude Max subscription.
 The plan was to replace it entirely with Ollama.
-I might keep Claude Pro temporarily since we use it at work and maintaining familiarity is useful, but the ultimate goal is to drop Claude completely once I find a good CLI tool for Ollama.
-This whole debugging session was done with Claude Max, which is somewhat ironic given the goal.
+The whole debugging session was done with Claude Max.

-The hardware: An AMD Radeon RX 6700 XT with 12GB of VRAM, running on Linux.
-The tools: Ollama for LLM inference, Open WebUI for the chat interface, and... well, we'll get to why the other parts didn't work out.
+The hardware: an AMD Radeon RX 6700 XT with 12GB of VRAM, running on Linux.
+The tools: Ollama for LLM inference and Open WebUI for the chat interface.

 I already had a docker-compose.yml file set up with Ollama and Open WebUI.
-Everything looked good.
-Ran docker compose up -d, checked the logs, and...
+Ran docker compose up -d, and:

 1No GPU detected.
 Running in CPU mode.